 Learning How To Open Up To People

-Not knowing how to open up to people can make your life feel isolated.
-Certain people have a harder time socializing than others, because they are constantly in fear of people's judgement or they might not be as interested in social interaction as their peers.
+Not knowing how to open up to people can make someone feel isolated and alone, but by learning to work through this they will discover that they are not really alone.
+Certain people have a harder time socializing than others because they are constantly in fear of people's judgment or they might not be as interested in social interaction as their peers.

-People who are very shy, suffer from anxiety, have autism spectrum disorder or low self-esteem.
+Very shy people may suffer from anxiety, have autism spectrum disorder, or low self-esteem.
 These are just a few examples of individuals who may not be comfortable opening up to other people.

-They tend to be socially awkward and have difficulty making friends.
-Not being able to open up to people can make someone look rude or anti-social to those around them.
+They may feel awkward or uncomfortable in social situations and have difficulty making friends.
+Not being able to open up to people can make someone look rude or anti-social to those around them, even if that is not their intention.
 However, that person might just be worrying about what others are thinking.
-They might be paranoid and think that everyone is always talking about them behind their back.
+They might be paranoid and think that everyone is judging them or always talking about them behind their back.

 How to Open Up to People